J-Schuett/Getting-and-Cleaning-Data-Course-Project/CourseBook.md

 ## Code book
 Information about the original data can be found here http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones and in the README.txt file contained in the zip archive of the data.
 The features consists of a "SubjectID" of the test subjects (a number between 1 and 30), an "Activity" (one of the 6 values standing, sitting, laying, walking, walking_downstairs and walking_upstairs) and 68 features containing the mean and standard deviation of certain measurements obtained from accelerometers and gyroscopes.
 These features have numeric values that have been  normalized and bounded within [-1,1].
-In the summarized dataframe "_mean" is added to the feature names (excluding "SubjectID and Activity).
+In the summarized dataframe "_mean" is added to the feature names (excluding SubjectID and Activity).